1. Applicable Law

 In the case of a dispute over the level of fees charged we reserve the right to require that the matter is dealt with through arbitration.
 We recommend that arbitration is undertaken by the fee arbitration service provided by the ICAEW for its members.
 The fee arbitrator will be appointed by the ICAEW’s President and the fee will be as negotiated with the arbitrator.

-We will only assist with implementation of our advice if specifically instructed to do so.
+We will only assist with implementation of our advice if specifically instructed and we agree to do so.

 13. Intellectual property rights

 We will retain all copyright in any document prepared by us during the course of carrying out the engagement, save where the law specifically provides otherwise.

 In the event of any conflict between these terms of business and an engagement letter or appendices, the relevant provision in the engagement letter or schedules will take precedence.